benaryee/gaspay-base-packages/README.md

-# Spring Boot Microservices
-This repository contains the latest source code of the spring-boot-microservices tutorial

-You can watch the tutorial on Youtube here - https://www.youtube.com/watch?v=mPPhcU7oWDU&t=20634s

 ## How to run the application using Docker

 1. Run `mvn clean package -DskipTests` to build the applications and create the docker image locally.